-Sleep Aids are designed to help promote sleep.
-Some sleep aids can be bought over the counter.
-Others are prescribed by a doctor.
-In either case, these medicines are meant for short-term use.
+Sleep Aids are medications designed to help promote sleep.
+Some sleep aids can be bought over the counter while others are prescribed by a doctor.
+In either case, these medicines are intended to be used for the short-term and should not be used chronically to manage sleep disorders unless under the supervision of a doctor.

 Over-the-counter formulations are for the occasional sleepless night and are not considered habit forming.
-Prescription formulations treat longer bouts of sleeplessness but can be habit forming.
+Prescription formulations treat longer bouts of sleeplessness but can be habit forming when used repeatedly.
 Classes of prescription medications used to treat sleeping problems include benzodiazepines and barbiturates.

-Sharing prescription sleeping medication with someone else may cause harm because a prescriber factors in a person’s medical history and current medical conditions when issuing a prescription.
+Sharing prescription sleeping medication with someone else may cause harm.
+Do not share prescription sleeping medication with another person.
+Prescribers factor in a person’s individual medical history and current medical conditions when issuing a prescription.

 It’s important to remember that sleep aids don’t treat the underlying cause of sleeping problems.